-The card contains two serial communications ports.
-Each serial communications port has its own base address and uses eight bytes of I/O address space.
-If a base address is set as COM1 or COM2, simply follow standard DOS procedures.
-If a serial communications port is NOT set as COM1 or COM2, follow the NS16550 chip (ACE) specification.
+The serial communications port has its own base address.
+If that base address is set as COM1 or COM2, simply follow standard DOS procedures.
+If serial communications port is NOT set as COM1 or COM2, follow the NS16550 chip (ACE) specification.